dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 2. Create an inventory file in the *omnia* folder.
 Check out the `sample inventory for more information <../../samplefiles.html>`_.

-    * *[Manager]* group should contain the manager node IP address.
-[1]_
-    * *[compute]* group should contain all compute node IP addresses.
-    * *[login]* group should contain the login node IP.
 ..
 [1] In a multi-node setup, IP's cannot be repeated in the manager or compute groups.
-That is, don't include the manager node IP address in the compute group.
+That is, do not include the manager node IP address in the compute group.
 In a single node setup, the compute node and the manager node must be the same.

 .. include:: ../../Appendices/hostnamereqs.rst